 John Kephart received his B.A. and M.A. in Communication from the University of Southern California’s Annenberg School for Communication.
 He finished his Ph.D. at USC in 2008, with an emphasis on Rhetorical Theory and Criticism and Gender Studies.
 His dissertation engages cultural responses to narratives of “masculinity crisis” within the United States in the late 20th, examining rhetorical strategy and cultural politics within popular culture and social movements.
 While his dissertation focuses on masculinity and popular culture, John’s research interests also include public deliberation, presidential debates, rhetorical criticism of popular culture, and political activism.

 Born in sunny Southern California, and raised in the beautiful San Fernando Valley, John is a Los Angeles native who loves the Dodgers and the sound of his own voice.
-Arguing with his parents from a young age, competitive debate has long been a part of John’s life as a competitor and coach for the last 13 years.
-He currently is the Director of Forensics at CSUN, which competes in a wide variety of debate and individual events and welcomes questions from any interested students.
+Arguing with his parents from a young age, competitive debate had a formative influence in John’s life as a competitor and coach for over 15 years, including serving as the Director of Forensics at CSUN from 2007 to 2016